K8TIY/Onizuka/README.markdown

 Snow yet.

 ### Version changes
+* 1.4: Better support for partial localizations by using the AppleLanguages preferences and explicitly looking for Localizable.strings based on them.

 * 1.3: Onizuka now caches the `.strings` files for faster subsequent lookups, and makes public a method to clear the cache when you are (more or less) done